sahilrajput03/dapp-decentralized-exchange/Readme.md

 	A currency pair is the dyadic quotation of the relative value of a currency unit against the unit of another currency in the foreign exchange market.
 The currency that is used as the reference is called the counter currency, quote currency, or currency[1] and the currency that is quoted in relation is called the base currency or transaction currency.
 Source: https://en.wikipedia.org/wiki/Currency_pair

+		- The price of base currency is given in terms of quote currency i.e, EUR/USD = 1.2; 1 EUR = 1.2 USD.

+		In past most exchanges had quote currency was ether i.e., the price of a token say BAT will have its price given in terms of ETH, and the price relation is like: BAT/ETH = 2; 1BAT = 2ETH.
+But the problem with this is that ETHER is itself very volatile so its not ideal to use ETH as a quote currency and instead we wanna have something which is more stable.
+So a dai stable coin is a ERC-20 token that always keeps the same value.
+1 Dai = 1 USD.
+TODO: Research about how dai works ie., how it maintains to have a stable value i.e., 1 DAI = 1 USD?
+		For our purpose we need to know that dai respects ERC-20 interface.
+So when we develop on our local development blockchain we wanna have access to DAI becoz DAI is only deployed on mainnet/public test net.
+So we wanna create fake version of DAI token.
+So we gonna create a new smart contract.

 - Is minining possible after merge i.e., concensus mechanism to Proof of Stake in Ethereum public net?

 ![image](https://user-images.githubusercontent.com/31458531/195311243-3d12d353-2e84-4b10-aeb7-276b5c7f2091.png)